CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ## State

 Let's take another look at the the counter example.
-Our boss has asked us to create multiple counters on the same page.
+What if you wanted to create multiple counters on the same page?
 How would you add another counter?

 You could add some more `count` global variables: